What are the possible choices for weather closings?

 Who is responsible for clearing sidewalks?

 It is the responsibility of each individual building custodian to clear the sidewalks in front of the school.
 It is the responsibility of homeowners and businesses to clear the sidewalks in front of their properties.
-Other publicly used sidewalks are handled by the Virginia Department of Transportation.

 Who is responsible for plowing roads?